TDPrabhu/Capstone-Project/README.md

 **Dataset :**

-I have used the data set provided by the Udacity, of that i have choosen 2 different data set (i94\_jan16\_sub.sas7bdat , usa-cities-demography.csv ) .
+I have used the data set provided by the Udacity, of that i chose 2 different data set (i94\_jan16\_sub.sas7bdat , usa-cities-demography.csv ) .

    1)i94\_jan16\_sub.sas7bdat has more than 2.8 million records .
    2)usa-cities-demography.csv has nearly 3 thousand reocrds .

 **Explore and Assess the Data :**

- Below is the assumption of the data columns, after analysis on the data fetched from i94\_jan16\_sub.sas7bdat.
- Loaded the complete data set into pandas and analysed the data set .
+ After analyzing  the data from 'i94\_jan16\_sub.sas7bdat' file and loading the complete data set using pandas, below are my assumptions of the required data columns,

 Example :- da.cicid.isnull().sum().sum() to check for the null values